simondramsey/GEE-Image_Export/README.md

 * NDBI

 ### NOTES
-Exported imagery will not appear as displayed within the Google Earth Engine environment.
-Display settings will need to be set when opened in external software e.g. QGIS.
+Exported single band imagery (e.g. indices) will appear greyscale when displayed in a GIS environment.
+Display settings can be set when opened in external software e.g. QGIS.

 The Scan Line Corrector (SLC) on board Landsat 7 failed on May 31, 2003.
 Landsat 7 imagery after this data may contain data gaps and striping.